JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 ### 📦 Product-Led Investing: The Lynch Approach Today

-Not all successful stock pickers have STEM backgrounds.
-Many individuals have beaten the market using a more intuitive, product-first strategy popularized by Peter Lynch:
+Not all successful stock pickers have STEM backgrounds, as illustrated by Contra and Blue chip funds in the table.
+In addition to th eir more fundamentals and bottoms up approaches, many individuals have beaten the market using a more intuitive, product-first strategy popularized by Peter Lynch:

 - Consumers who loved using Apple products in the early 2000s and invested accordingly
 - Early Netflix binge-watchers who bought the stock based on product loyalty